Otis Worldwide: 1990s acquisitions

 Otis Elevator Company purchased Evans Lifts in the UK when Evans Lifts Ltd went bankrupt in 1997 during its merge with Express Lift Company with the name ExpressEvans.
 It was the oldest and largest manufacturer of lift equipment in the UK, and was based in Leicester, England.
 Otis's Customer Care Centre is still based in the old Evans Lifts building in Leicester.
 The building has since been extended by Otis.
 There are some installations of Evans Lifts in use today.
 Few lifts made by Otis are branded as Evans.
 Notably, an original Evans Lift is still in the Silver Arcade in Leicester.
 It formerly transported people to the upper floors.
 The upper floors are no longer occupied: the lift is no longer used.

-In 1997, Steve Page became president of Otis Elevator Co.

 In 1999, Otis acquired CemcoLift, Inc, located in Hatfield, Pennsylvania.
 The operation was later closed in October 2012, with the remaining business being sold to Minnesota Elevator Inc.